insygna-research/census-jikongabc-CogDoc/README.md

 ## Known Limitations

 - **No OCR.** Scanned or image-only PDFs are not supported — `smart_parse` only reads the text layer and flags such pages as `is_ocr_fallback` without extracting their text.
 Use PDFs with a real text layer.
-- Summary and Compare are single-pass MVPs; their per-section/per-dimension LLM calls run sequentially (not yet parallelized) and the default section/dimension sets are fixed unless passed through graph state.
+- Summary and Compare are fixed-schema MVPs; cloud mode runs independent section/dimension LLM cells concurrently with stable output order, while local Ollama mode stays serial to avoid memory pressure.
+The default section/dimension sets are fixed unless passed through graph state.
 - Local Compare intentionally supports only two documents, uses four core dimensions, and skips the extra conclusion generation step to reduce Ollama memory pressure.
 - Citation validation checks physical citation legality (`source` and `page`), not whether the surrounding sentence is semantically perfect, nor whether every sentence is cited.
 - The rewrite similarity threshold defaults to `0.5` and should be calibrated on real project data.